hmyuuu/kirin/docs/index.md

 ## Kirin and friends

-While at the moment only us at [QuEra Computing Inc](https://quera.com) are actively developing Kirin and using it in our projects, we are open to collaboration and contributions from the community.
+While at the moment only us at [QuEra Computing Inc](https://quera.com) are actively developing Kirin and using it in our projects, we are open to collaboration and encourage contributions from the community!
 If you are using Kirin in your project, please let us know so we can add you to the list of projects using Kirin.

 ### Quantum Computing

-Kirin has been used for building several eDSLs within [QuEraComputing](https://quera.com), including:
+Kirin has been used for building several eDSLs within [QuEra Computing](https://quera.com), including:

-- [bloqade.qasm2](https://github.com/QuEraComputing/bloqade/tree/main/src/bloqade/qasm2) This is an eDSL for quantum computing that we uses Kirin to define an eDSL for the Quantum Assembly Language (QASM) 2.0.
+- [bloqade.qasm2](https://github.com/QuEraComputing/bloqade/tree/main/src/bloqade/qasm2) - uses Kirin to define an eDSL for the Quantum Assembly Language (QASM) 2.0.
 It demonstrates how to create multiple dialects, run custom analysis and rewrites, and generate code from the dialects (back to QASM 2.0 in this case).
-- [bloqade.stim](https://github.com/QuEraComputing/bloqade/tree/main/src/bloqade/stim) This is an eDSL for quantum computing that we uses Kirin to define an eDSL for the [STIM](https://github.com/quantumlib/Stim/) language.
+- [bloqade.stim](https://github.com/QuEraComputing/bloqade/tree/main/src/bloqade/stim) - uses Kirin to define an eDSL for the [Stim](https://github.com/quantumlib/Stim/) language.
 It demonstrates how to create multiple dialects, run custom analysis and rewrites, and generate code from the dialects (back to Stim in this case).
-- [bloqade.qBraid](https://github.com/QuEraComputing/bloqade/blob/main/src/bloqade/qbraid/lowering.py) this example demonstrates how to lower from an existing representation into Kirin IR by using the visitor pattern.
+- [bloqade.qBraid](https://github.com/QuEraComputing/bloqade/blob/main/src/bloqade/qbraid/lowering.py) - An example demonstrating how to lower from an existing representation into Kirin IR by using the visitor pattern.

-We are in the process of open-sourcing more eDSLs built on top of Kirin.
+We are in the process of open-sourcing more eDSLs built on top of Kirin and encourage you to keep an eye out for them!

 ## Quick Example: the `food` language

 For the impatient, we prepare an example that requires no background knowledge in any specific domain.
-In this example, we will mutate python's semantics to support a small eDSL (embedded domain-specific language) called `food`.
-It describes the process of cooking, eating food and taking food naps after.
+In this example, we will mutate python's semantics to support a small eDSL called `food`.
+It describes the process of cooking, eating food, and taking food naps after.

 Before we start, let's take a look at what would our `food` language look like: